Joshua Bates (financier): Career

 Bates was prominent among expatriate Americans in London in the years before and during the Civil War, including diplomats Charles Francis Adams and Henry Adams, and was active in support of the Union cause.
 As a patron of the arts he commissioned canvases from Thomas Cole, including a nostalgic view of Boston, for his house in Portland Place.
-The house he built for his daughter and son-in-law, New Lodge, was near Windsor.
-As the representative of her uncle Leopold I of Belgium, also an uncle of Albert of Saxe Coburg Gotha, Sylvain and his charming American wife were popular with Victoria and her court.
+The house he built for his daughter and son-in-law (Belgian minister Sylvain Van de Weyer), New Lodge, was near Windsor.
+As the representative of her uncle Leopold I of Belgium, also an uncle of Albert of Saxe-Coburg and Gotha, Sylvain Van de Weyer and his charming American wife were popular with Victoria and her court.

 Personal life

 Bates married Lucretia Augusta Sturgis (1787–1863); she was the first cousin of Captain William Sturgis and of Nathaniel Russell Sturgis, both of Boston.
 Together, they were the parents of: